10 Service Design Innovation Trends for 2018

 Enterprises will drive internal adoption of innovative technology, mobility and innovative interfaces such as wearables as workforce enablers; at the same time as consumer goods and services plateau in terms of ui, quality and functionality.
 The exception is voice (no not VR except for entertainment) which has user value beyond novelty.
 You’ll start to see people talk to do on phones rather than push and touch interaction on the high streets; it’ll start getting noisy out there and what stuff looks like will decline in importance.
 Generally, though anything new will get matured in a work environment rather than in a domestic one before being productised for the consuming masses.

-Safe will overtake cool as driver for adoption and use spawning a new design field
+Safe and boring will overtake cool as driver for adoption and use spawning a new design field

 Indeed, security will become its own design domain with discrete practices, language and practitioner based community e.g. User Security Designer.
-UX will need to support this shift by seamlessly integrating security and safety features, cues and signposts to help users build trust and know how to deal with risks.
+SD will need to support this shift by seamlessly integrating security and safety features, cues and signposts to help users build trust and know how to deal with risks.
+If security is the bottom of Maslow’s experience pyramid then brand trust is probably on the next tier.
+We can already see the mild backlash against short-shelf life products and services and the wish for stuff that lasts beyond the next sales cycle; that will continue and morph into digital ecology in the mid-term.

 7 — DIGITAL UNDIVIDE